Canarie-Sensor-RPI/geocens-js-api/README.markdown

 The returned objects contain timestamp and value properties.
 The timestamps correspond to the number of milliseconds since January 1, 1970, 00:00:00 UTC.
 They can be parsed with JavaScript's built-in Date library: `new Date(1356998400000)`.

-If the `getTimeSeries` method is called multiple times (with the same or different options) then the results will be merged and can be retrieved with `Sensor.seriesData()`.
+If the `getTimeSeries` method is called multiple times (with the same or different options) then the results will be merged and can be retrieved with `datastream.seriesData()`.

-#### Sensor.seriesData
+#### Datastream.seriesData

-Retrieve a sorted array of timeseries objects for a Sensor, based on data already retrieved by `getTimeSeries()` operations.
+Retrieve a sorted array of timeseries objects for a datastream, based on data already retrieved by `getTimeSeries()` operations.
 If `getTimeSeries()` has not yet been called, `seriesData()` will return an empty array.

 #### Data Service Customization